The future belongs to those who believe in the beauty of their own dreams.

 Camp is a community of people who live, work and play together, and this is one of its greatest assets.
 Most counselors live in a cabin with four to six campers and teach an activity during activity periods.
 (Some counselors who are out of camp on trips a great deal do not have cabins.)
 The camp experience is one wherein adults have ample time to spend with youngsters, time to develop meaningful relationships, to talk, to listen, and to teach.

 Green Cove was founded by Frank Bell, Sr. (Chief).
 Francis Cake and Chief’s daughter, Pat, directed the program during the early years.
 Calla (Mrs. Frank Bell, Sr.) took over in ’52 and was in charge until 1980.
-Since then, Nancy Bell has been director.
+Her daughter Nancy then directed Green Cove for 41 years until 2020.
+Nancy’s niece, Calla Bell Williamson, is now the Director of Green Cove.

 Barb Heck, has been a part of the Green Cove team for over 20 years, most recently as our Head of Swimming in June Camp, and Middler Linehead in Main camp.
 She is a second generation Green Cove girl, and has also worked at the barn as a groom and a riding instructor.
 Barb took some time off from camp to raise her two girls, but came back as soon as they were old enough to attend.
 She currently is a PE teacher and lives in the Atlanta area with her husband (whom she met at camp) and her daughters.